educelab/ink-id/docs/data-processing-workflow.md

 ## Segmentations from canny segmentation

-Provide `vc_render` with the volume package, the final mesh produced by Meshlab, and the ID of the segmented volume:
+Provide `vc_render` with the volume package, the final mesh produced by Meshlab, and the ID of the segmented volume.
+Be sure to select `--uv-algorithm 2` to use an orthographic projection for the flattening, so that the texture image more resembles the geometry of a photograph.

 ```shell
 # Run vc_render